aconamos/dotfiles/README.md

 > [!CAUTION]
 > This script will change your `.zshrc` to immediately enter `fish`.
 This is probably
-> a bad change and will be fixed later.
+> a bad change and will not be fixed later.